-Common stocks and equity mutual funds: Valued at the closing price reported on the active market on which the individual securities are traded.
+Common stocks, fixed income mutual funds, and equity mutual funds: Valued at the closing price reported on the active market on which the individual securities are traded.

 U.S. Treasuries, fixed income securities, corporate bonds, asset-backed securities and government securities: Valued using pricing models maximizing the use of observable inputs for similar securities.
 This includes basing value on yields currently available on comparable securities of issuers with similar credit ratings.